 KMODE_EXCEPTION_NOT_HANDLED bug check has a value of 0x0000001E.
-In layman terms, this means that a kernel-mode program generated an exception which the error handler did not catch.
-It often results from the display of blue screen while a user is attempting to install a program or any of the Windows drivers that have just been loaded at startup or shutdown.
+In layman’s terms, a kernel-mode program generated an exception that the error handler did not catch.
+It often results from the display of a blue screen while a user attempts to install a program or any Windows drivers that have just been loaded at startup or shutdown.
 Also, an incorrectly configured device driver can cause this type of error.
-There’s no single source that can be attributed to the main cause of this error.
+No single source can be attributed to the main cause of this error.
 As such, it is difficult to pinpoint or troubleshoot this problem.
-However, keeping track of when and where your STOP Error occurs, can help in troubleshooting the problem.
+However, keeping track of when and where your STOP Error occurs can help troubleshoot the problem on Windows 11/10.

-The Windows kernel detected an illegal or unknown processor instruction is usually the result of invalid memory and access violations caused by faulty drivers or hardware devices.
+The Windows kernel detected an illegal or unknown processor instruction is usually the result of invalid memory and access violations caused by Hardware incompatibility, Faulty device driver or Faulty system services.
 The error message often identifies the offending driver or device.
 If the error occurred immediately after installing a driver or service, try disabling or removing the new addition.

 1] SCSI Class System Dll Microsoft Windows OS file

 Most SYS files allow internal PC hardware or attached hardware, such as a printer, to communicate with third-party software programs (e.g. web browsers, word processors, MSDN Development Platform U.S.) and the operating system (e.g. Windows).